 The Welcome Week timetable is where you will find all the events that have automatically added for you, that are part of the Academic Induction from your department.
 You will also find a variety of optional events that have been organised by other members of the University community, including the Students' Union, Sports Clubs and Societies, as well as other University departments such as Wellbeing.
-From Monday 9 September, you can access the timetable online or through the MyWarwick app.
+From early September, you will be able to access the timetable online or through the MyWarwick app.

 We recommend dowloading Microsoft Teams onto your smartphone or laptop.
 Teams will be used for a variety of events during Welcome Week, as well as throughout your course.

 Find out how you can access your Office 365 account.
 If you are using the desktop version of Teams, sign in using your IT Services usercode (replace usercode with your own ITS usercode) and password in the following format:

 E-vision is the software used to enrol new and returning students.
 You can find out more information about the process and what you will need to enrol on our enrolment pages.